 If someone comes across a different type of panel or if their Samsung NU7100 doesn't correspond to our review, let us know and we will update the review.

 The Samsung NU7100 is a versatile entry-level 4k TV with decent picture quality.
 There are better TVs out there in the same price range.
-Check also our recommendations for the best smart TVs and the best cheap TVs.
+Check our recommendations for the best smart TVs and the best cheap TVs.